Reviewed by: Roger Wohlner, Investing Editor

 If you are self-employed, you may believe you don’t have access to a 401k.
-But that’s not true!
+That’s not true!

 - What is a Solo 401k?

-- Differences from a SEP IRA
+- Differences from a SEP-IRA

 - What Happens if You Hire Employees?